 #28.
 Domain Name Country Extension

-It’s true that the domain name extension to the countries like the USA, Canada, the UK can help you empower the SEO but sometimes it can be a negative impact in the global searches.
+It’s true that a domain name extension to countries like the USA, Canada, and the UK can help you empower SEO, but sometimes it can be a negative impact on global searches.

 For a local business, it’s definitely one of the best Google ranking factors.